Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Conclusion

 \section{Conclusion}

 This survey has presented a structured analysis of adaptability in multi-agent reinforcement learning, organized along three core axes: learning adaptability, policy adaptability, and scenario-driven adaptability.
-We examined how existing methods address population scaling, task variation, and execution constraints during training; how policies generalize across tasks, roles, and partners; and how environment design supports meaningful evaluation of adaptability.
+We examined how existing methods address population scaling, task variation, and execution constraints during training; how policies generalize across tasks, roles, and partners under different adaptation-cost levels; and how scenario design can expose controlled shifts for diagnostic evaluation.
 Despite recent progress, our review highlights significant gaps in both algorithmic approaches and benchmark support.
-Key challenges in algorithm design include enabling transfer across tasks, sustaining coordination under distributional shifts, and generalizing to unseen agents.
-Scenario-driven adaptability remains particularly underdeveloped, with a lack of system-level support for evaluating continual learning, offline-to-online transfer, and zero-shot coordination.
-In the future, we encourage the development of scalable training paradigms, modular and transferable policy architectures, and structured evaluation environments that reflect the complexities of real-world multi-agent systems.
-Addressing these challenges is critical for advancing MARL from controlled benchmarks toward practical, adaptable deployment.
+Key challenges include specifying which training assumptions a paradigm requires, measuring policy reuse without conflating zero-shot transfer with fine-tuning or retraining, and designing source-target protocols that isolate continual learning, offline-to-online transfer, and zero-shot coordination shifts.
+We encourage future work to develop scalable training paradigms, modular and transferable policy architectures, and structured evaluation environments that report the assumptions being shifted, the adaptation mechanisms allowed, and the failure modes observed.
+Addressing these challenges can move MARL research beyond isolated benchmark performance toward clearer evidence of applicability under changing multi-agent conditions.